sunnybhambhani/todayslearning/helm_installer_approach2.md

 ```

 Lets break this file now:
-- There can be multiple sections in this `YAML` file, but majorly we will focus on `.releases` and `.helmDefaults` sections.
+- There can be multiple sections in this `YAML` file, but majorly we will focus on `.releases`, `.repositories`, and `.helmDefaults` sections.
 - For more details around what all things we can have in a helmfile.yaml, ref: https://helmfile.readthedocs.io/en/latest/#configuration.
+- `.releases` is an array which basically signifies what all helm releases we need to deploy in a Kubernetes cluster.
+  - Important KV pairs in each item are `.releases[].name` which refers to the name of the release.
+  - `.releases[].namesoace`, it refers to the name of the namespace where we need to install the chart.
+  - `.releases[].chart`, it refers to the location of the chart from where helm needs to pull it.
+In this example its in my local machine and in the current directory.
+  - `.releases[].version`, it refers to the version of chart which needs to be installed.
+  - `.releases[].installed`, it is a boolean key which referes if we want to get specific chart installed or not (by default the value is true).
+  - `.releases[].wait`, it is same as `--wait` flag of helm, which means the operation will wait untill all the components are ready/healthy.
+Ref: https://helm.sh/docs/intro/using_helm/.